• Home

 • Practicing unprotected oral, vaginal, or anal sex: A condom can prevent the spread of STDs.
 Failing to use one will dramatically increase your chances of contracting them.

-• Having multiple sexual partners: Multiple partners increases your chances of exposure to disease.
+• Having multiple sexual partners: Multiple partners increase your chances of exposure to disease.

 • Hiring prostitutes: Prostitutes are at higher risk for carrying STDs.